 Purpose and organisation

-The aim of Triodos Bank’s risk management activities is to ensure the long term resilience of the business.
+The aim of Triodos Bank’s risk management activities is to ensure the long-term resilience of the business.
 These activities create an environment in which Triodos Bank can pursue its mission to its fullest potential in a safe way.
 Risk management provides the structural means to identify, prioritise and manage the risks inherent in its business activities.
-The intention is to embed risk management in such a way that it fits the complexity and size of the organisation and is designed to also allow future growth.
+The intention is to embed risk management in such a way that it fits the complexity and size of the organisation and is designed to also allow for future growth.
 In order to ensure that such an environment can exist and prosper, a Risk Governance Framework has been put in place which underpins the risk processes.

 The Three Lines of Defense

 Triodos Bank manages its business using a Three Lines of Defense Model.
 This approach ensures that each co-worker is fully aware of their responsibilities in the management of risk, irrespective of whether their role is in a commercial, policy-making or control function.
 The model ensures that responsibilities are properly aligned and makes clear that all co-workers have a role to play in managing risk.

 First line functions are Triodos Bank’s branches, business units and departments, which are responsible for managing the risks of their operations.
 Second line functions (separated from the first line function) are located in the bank’s branches and business units, and ensure that risks are appropriately identified and managed.
 Second line functions are also established at the Head Office.
 They create and maintain the corporate Risk Governance Framework, and the policies and procedures which provide the boundaries for the local and consolidated business activities and also perform the risk control function.

 The third line of defense is the Internal Audit function providing independent and objective assurance of Triodos Bank’s corporate governance, internal controls, compliance and risk management systems.
 This includes the effectiveness and efficiency of the internal controls in the first and second lines of defense.